otifsolutions/curl-handler/README.md

 __Note (Precaution):__

-If you write any method that does not belong to the `curl-handler` or any parameter that `Curl::Make class` does not understand, then you will see the error messages.
+If you call any method that does not belong to the `OTIFSolutions\CurlHandler\Curl::class` or give any parameter that it does not understand, then you will see the error messages.